matrix-org/matrix-spec-proposals/proposals/MSCXXXX Membership based mutes.md

 ## Security considerations

-The `muted` membership type is going to be yet another thing that you can mess up implementing and that is recognised as an ok.
+The `mute` membership type is going to be yet another thing that you can mess up implementing and that is recognised as an ok.
 The authors of this MSC believes that is an acceptable compromise since we avoid the PL churn of current mute implementations.
 We also believe that the potential issue of being trapped in rooms is mitigated by making self bans an option to mitigate the potential to bypass a mute fully by leaving